-In the organ systems-based curriculum of integrated modules, students will be eligible to participate in a Remediation Comprehensive Exam (RemCOMP) only if they meet the following criteria:
+In the organ systems-based curriculum of integrated modules, students will be eligible to participate in a Remediation Comprehensive Exam (RemCOMP) if they meet the following criteria:

-• A student fails a module with a final grade from the Office of the Registrar of 65% - 69%.
+- A student fails a module with a final grade from the Office of the Registrar of 65% 69%, or - A student who scores below the threshold of 64.5% and has 85% engagement in academic activities for the module.

-Only students who meet these exact criteria are eligible to sit for a RemCOMP.
+Only students who meet these criteria are eligible to sit for a RemCOMP.
+Students who are unsure of their RemCOMP eligibility due to a delay in final grade posting should prepare as if to take the exam on the date scheduled in the Master Academic Calendar.
 The RemCOMP is offered as an additional benefit to students, and neither eligibility nor participation is guaranteed, regardless of the criteria set forth above.